Face masks to remain in Scotland 'until 2022' new Scottish Government guidance suggests

 In pubs and restaurants, customers will be able to eat and drink standing at the bar, but the Scottish Government “strongly advises” that table service be retained.

-The Scottish Conservatives labelled recent confusion over the new rules a “mess”, and said the plan to keep face coverings in place until 2022 was “secretive”.
+The Scottish Conservatives labelled recent confusion over the new rules a “mess”, and said the plan to keepsome Covid rules in place until 2022 was “secretive”.

 The Scottish Government guidance states: “We anticipate that it may be necessary to keep some precautionary measures in place until early 2022, in order to help manage the increased pressure the NHS will face over the winter period.